bhaaskara/Kubernetes/K8s_Run_Book.md

 kubectl exec shell-demo -- ls /
 kubectl exec shell-demo -- cat /proc/1/mounts
 ```
-## Opening a shell when a pod has more than one container
+## connect to a container when a pod has more than one container
 ```sh
 kubectl exec -i -t my-pod --container main-app -- /bin/bash
 ```